 The tax incentives and benefits that are currently in place show the Dutch Government is actively incentivizing investments in hydrogen-powered vehicles.
+The government recently increases public investments in hydrogen infrastructure as well.
 As the market for hydrogen-powered cars matures, it is quite possible that these benefits will be phased out.
 We are seeing this happening for electric passenger cars already, looking at the abolishment of the MIA and VAMIL, the scaling back of reduction of wage tax additions, and uncertainty about the BPM exemption.
 We are closely monitoring the developments regarding hydrogen in the Automotive sector and will be sure to keep you informed.

 If you have any questions about the application of these tax regulations or what this means for your company, please contact one of our advisors.